ImanovFuad/Python/Usage-examples.md

     [Location: name=wonderland lon=12.3 lat=44.7 ID=9876]

 ### Getting meteostation measurements history
-Weather data measurements history for a specific meteostation is available in three sampling modes: _'tick'_ (which stands for minutely), _'hour'_ and _'day'_.
+Weather data measurements history for a specific meteostation is available in three sampling intervals: _'tick'_ (which stands for minutely), _'hour'_ and _'day'_.
 The calls to be made are:

     # Get tick historic data for station 39276, just get 4 data items
     >>> sh = owm.station_tick_history(39276, limit=4)